 - WordPress Uploads, Images,Media Settings and Storage

-- Adding A Contact Form to WordPress
+- How to add A Contact Form to WordPress

 - Managing WordPress Comments

-- WordPress SEO (Search Engine Optimisation) Basics
+- WordPress SEO (Search Engine Optimization) Basics

 - Updating WordPress,Themes and Plugins